Eddie Meador

-Eddie Doyle Meador (born August 10, 1937) is a former professional American football cornerback for the Los Angeles Rams from 1959 to 1970.
+Eddie Doyle Meador (August 10, 1937 – September 4, 2023) was an American professional football player who was a cornerback for the Los Angeles Rams of the National Football League (NFL) from 1959 to 1970.

 High school

 Meador graduated from Russellville High School (RHS) in 1955 as an All-Region and All-State football player.
 He was a three-sport letterman in football, basketball, and track at RHS, and the Cyclones won the Region 3AA football championship in 1954.
 He is a member of the RHS Athletic Hall of Fame.

 College

 Meador attended Arkansas Tech University (ATU) in Russellville, Arkansas.
-During his college football career (1955–58), Meador seldom left the playing field because he was the tailback, a defensive back, a return specialist, and a co-captain for the Wonder Boys.
+During his college football career (1955–58), Meador seldom left the playing field because he was the tailback, a defensive back, a return specialist, and a co-captain for the Arkansas Tech Wonder Boys.
 In addition to football, Meador played basketball and ran track for ATU.

 Meador was named All-Conference in the Arkansas Intercollegiate Conference (AIC) in 1957–58 and was named Little All-American following his senior season at Tech.
 His collegiate career includes rushing for 3,410 yards and scoring 259 points.
 Tech won the AIC championship in 1958.

 There were other tremendous single-game, single-season, and career achievements that resulted in unofficially setting 19 collegiate records, which have since been surpassed.
 To cap off his career, Meador was invited to play in the Optimist Bowl in Tucson, where all-star-caliber football players from Division I were pitted against all-star-caliber football players from smaller colleges.
 Playing alongside all-star teammates such as John Madden and John Wooten, Meador's team was narrowly defeated by the players of Division I. He was voted Arkansas Amateur Athlete of the Year in 1958.
 In 1959 Meador graduated with a teaching degree (Social Studies and Physical Education).